phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 ```(address of the first byte to be read - offset of the first byte) + size of a cache line```

  The addresses of following lines are computed by adding the size of a whole cache line to the address of a previous
  line.
-Each of these addresses is mapped on to a specific cache set.
+Each of these addresses is mapped onto a specific cache set.
 Lookup in a set is performed according to the
  algorithm below:

-1. The tag computed from the memory address becomes a part of a key used to perform binary search in a table of pointers
+1. The tag computed from the memory address becomes a part of a key used to perform a binary search in a table of
-to cache lines sorted by the tag (dark gray table in the image above).
+pointers to cache lines sorted by the tag (dark gray table in the image above).
 2. If a line marked by the tag is found, it becomes the MRU line.
 The pointers in the circular doubly linked list are
 rearranged so that this line is stored in the tail of the list.
 3. The pointer to the found line is returned.